mintopia/perftest-persist/README.md

  - `DB_PASSWORD` - Password for the database
  - `PERFTEST_ROUTER` - A URL for the data router, eg. `http://router:8080/send/`

+## Usage

+There is a basic REST API that returns JSON.
+The endpoint is at `/data`.
+Visiting the root of the service will present the API docs.

 ## Author

 Jessica Smith - <jessica.smith@fasthosts.com>